vdaubry/vdaubry.github.io/_posts/2014-11-21-SEO-for-your-Jekyll-blog.markdown

 <link rel="author" href="https://plus.google.com/+vincentdaubry"/>
 {% endhighlight %}

-Voyez vous d'autres améliorations que l'on peut apporter au référencement d'un blog Jekyll ?
+That's it !
+Do you see other improvements we can make to a Jekyll blog SEO ?

-Le code de ce blog est accessible ici : <a href="vdaubry.github.io">vdaubry.github.io</a>
+Code for this blog can be found here : <a href="vdaubry.github.io">vdaubry.github.io</a>